TREX Program | SPSA

 Why is the SPSA implementing this program?

-SGI, like the SPSA, is motivated to enhance public safety on Saskatchewan's roadways.
-In January 2022, SGI approached the SPSA to discuss a project designed to provide funds to increase auto extrication capacity across the Saskatchewan fire service.
-The SPSA has gratefully accepted this partnership opportunity and is pleased to announce the TREX Program.
+Motivated by the goal of improving public safety on Saskatchewan's roads, SGI, similar to the SPSA, initiated discussions with the SPSA in January 2022 regarding a project aimed at allocating funds to enhance auto extrication capabilities within the Saskatchewan fire service.
+The SPSA has enthusiastically embraced this collaborative opportunity and is excited to unveil the TREX Program.

 Do any other provinces have programs like this?